Skip to content

 At many facilities, no formal forum exists for sharing ideas and formulating processes.
 A JOC provides a structured model for teamwork that fosters collaborative EM-HM communication and multi-disciplinary perspectives on challenges faced by clinicians and patients alike.

-Performance Improves.
 Facilities that set up a JOC and make a concerted effort to synergize their EM and HM programs typically see financial and patient experience performance improvements within 90 to 120 days.

 The typical protocol is to hold JOC meetings monthly.
 This meeting should be in addition to regular communication and a monthly meeting specifically between EM and HM medical directors, and quarterly meetings including the joint EM-HM clinical teams.

-What Should Be on the JOC Agenda?
+What should be on the JOC agenda?

 A JOC meeting should follow a standardized agenda.
 Otherwise, accountability can wane, and momentum can grind to a halt.
 We recommend including the following as part of every JOC agenda: